 Attentional focus refers to how the person attends to selective sensory stimulus to help initiate and regulate movement performance.
 If attention is drawn to the movement quality of body parts and characteristic techniques or bodily sensations – this is termed ‘internal focus’.
 This might be useful to initiate and recruit movement, but can be detrimental if it over-complicates movement planning by deviating away from the automatic selection of desired motor plans (Lohse et al., 2014; Song, 2019), possibly worsening outcomes in Functional Neurological Disorders (Espay et al., 2018), dystonia (Sadnicka et al., 2017) and might even explain ‘choking’ under pressure in sport (Cappuccio et al., 2018).
 Internal focus might also increase pain perception via pain hypervigilance (Vossen et al., 2018).

 Dual tasking using another simultaneous movement or cognitive task might increase movement automaticity by forcing the brain to continue to execute movements while attentional demands are focused elsewhere.
-This may have advantages for simulating real life scenarios, but care must be taken if performance decays enough to reduce motivation or lead to falls/injury (Heinzel et al., 2016).
+This may have advantages for simulating real life scenarios but care must be taken if performance decays enough to reduce motivation or lead to falls and injury (Heinzel et al., 2016).

 10. Beliefs and Self-efficacy

-- Encouraging a common terminology used to educate and empower patients and can be used across all health professions and students involved in movement training.
+- Encouraging a common terminology used to educate and empower patients, which can be used across all health professions and students involved in movement training.

-- Providing principles that can be updated as knowledge grows.
+- Providing principles that can be updated as evidence grows.

-- Identify training components affected in individual patients to inform clinical decision making.
+- Identifying training components affected in individual patients to inform clinical decision-making.

-- Use principles to evaluate and design innovative rehabilitation treatments (from past, present and future practice), including rehabilitation technology.
+- Using principles to evaluate and design innovative rehabilitation treatments (from past, present and future practice), including rehabilitation technology.

 The MTPs also have relevance for movement training in musculoskeletal and sports rehabilitation.
 It is hoped a common language will assist with much needed collaborations between the fields of neurological, vestibular and musculoskeletal physical therapy (Snodgrass et al., 2014), injury prevention (Low, 2018) and sporting performance (Glazier, 2017).
 Exchanging ideas becomes much easier when we are speaking the same language!